 Click here to learn more about the FSC Certified Wood Pulp used to make Packhelp Products

-These little elements are often overlooked but really bring your packaging design together.
+These little elements are often overlooked but really bring your entire design together.

 Packaging materials and design

 Next up you'll see the most common types of packaging materials used in packaging products.

 Cardboard is one of the most popular packaging materials.
 Typical cardboard fibre is made up of at least 90% recycled material and is common in both ecommerce and retail.

 It's great for products and industries like:

 But what does the corrugated part of corrugated cardboard mean?

 Corrugated cardboard means that the sheets of cardboard are joint together to create layers called waves.
 These layers provide cushioning and strengthen the box.

 Corrugated cardboard is the perfect blend of minimal weight and maximum strength.

-This makes it the go-to product packaging solution for heavy items like shoes, but also many ecommerce companies, as it can handle most impacts.
+This makes cardboard the go-to packaging solution for heavy items like shoes, but also many ecommerce companies, as it can handle most impacts.

-Corrugated cardboard is also the perfect blank canvas for packaging design.
+Corrugated cardboard is also the perfect blank canvas for designing your packaging.

 The natural kraft texture can be printed onto directly, or a white canvas can be the foundation for any type of colour you need.

 Biodegradable & compostable packaging materials

-Plant-based materials are also used as the basis of many product packaging solutions.
+Plant-based materials are also used as the basis of many packaging solutions.

 Organic materials are also used in the production of packaging.
 This refers mostly to plant-based ingredients, which is a rising trend in the packaging industry.